 Intellectual frameworks are only as valuable as the practices they generate.
 Here are five concrete practices that translate "Why not?" from a philosophy into an operational discipline:

 When an idea surfaces that your instinct is to reject, replace the rejection with a question.
-This single reframe separates the idea from the constraints, keeps the conversation alive, and allows you to examine whether those constraints are real or assumed.
+This single reframe separates the idea from the constraints and allows you to examine whether those constraints are real or assumed.

 Before major strategic decisions are finalized, build a structured session dedicated to asking "Why not?" about the alternatives you're rejecting.
 Assign someone the role of intelligent challenger.